 With growth comes change.
-As we approach our centennial anniversary, there are three major themes emerging in the profession that will be our primary focus over the next year:
+As we celebrate our Centennial and look ahead to the future, there are three major themes emerging in the profession that will be our primary focus over the next year:

 - Professional Education.
 With the new CAS Continuing Education Policy taking effect in 2012, the CAS will be increasing our focus on providing a wide variety of educational opportunities for our members beyond the preliminary certification exam process.
 In addition to the many traditional seminars and meetings we offer, members can now also gain valuable educational experiences through University of CAS, online courses, webinars, and by reading our new journal - Variance.

 - Enterprise Risk Management.
 Because ERM is far reaching and encompasses all types of organizations around the globe, ERM is truly everyone's business.
 The CAS is delighted to join the global actuarial community in supporting the Chartered Enterprise Risk Analyst (CERA) designation.
 CERA is a global risk management credential that will help address the urgent need for highly-qualified risk professionals globally, especially in the financial sector.
 The CASâ€™s ERM Vision expresses the goal of CAS members providing ERM services and acquiring the skills and techniques necessary to serve in leading ERM roles, and awarding the CERA designation will help the CAS achieve that vision.
 We hope to begin awarding the credential in 2011.
 In addition, we will continue working with organizations such as the Joint Risk Management Section and the ERM Institute International in our effort to educate our members, both current and future, on their potential roles in the field of ERM.